achronopoulou/Proximity-Tracking-App-ISE/README.md

 CODE
 ### Failure to Connect
 If the devices fail to connect over UUID a self selection can be used to identify the server device.
-This would basically allow for hte user to connect to a device and remember the server device for futher connection.
+This would basically allow for the user to connect to a device and remember the server device for futher connection.
 This would specifically be used if the UUID is not functioning correctly in identifying a device.

 CODE